 Griffis also told council that any pipeline under a state road is the "borough responsibility."

 The drainage problem falls between the Vinton and Wolfe properties on Carbondale Road.

-Page 2 of 3 - The Vintons were at the meeting and had a few words to say.
+The Vintons were at the meeting and had a few words to say.